 Symptom Monitoring.
 If DNFSB employees, contractors, building occupants, or visitors are not feeling well, they must not enter DNFSB workspaces.
-Employees are required to do a self-certification check in accordance with Section IV, COVID-19 Self-Screening Checklist, each day before they enter a DNFSB workplace.
+Employees are required to do a self-certification check in accordance with Section IV, COVID-19 Self-Screening Checklist, each day before they enter a DNFSB workspace.
+Personnel commuting to the office will be required to perform this self-screening and document its satisfactory completion (e.g., through an email to their supervisor) while at home prior to commuting.
 Notices to this effect will be posted outside all building entrances.